FreeCAD/FreeCAD-documentation/wiki/Macro_Python_Assistant_Window.md

 ## Script

-**'''If the script listing does not end with FreeCAD version information and a last line of "thus ends the macro..." then the Wiki has eaten the script again and you will have to download or copy it from [[http   *//pastebin.com/raw.php?i=2m0u94Z1 unabbreviated script on pastebin.com]]'''**
+**'''If the script listing does not end with FreeCAD version information and a last line of "thus ends the macro..." then the Wiki has eaten the script again and you will have to download or copy it from [[http://pastebin.com/raw.php?i=2m0u94Z1 unabbreviated script on pastebin.com]]'''**